 - Ask to be contacted via another recruiter in their organization.

-Things recruiters would like you to avoid doing
+Things Recruiters in Tokyo would like you to avoid doing

 On the other side of the spectrum is a list of actions that recruiters would prefer you not do, and which may even get you blacklisted or otherwise damage your relations with recruiting firms.